 The origins of the Clatwithy name come from when the Anglo-Saxon tribes ruled over Britain.
 The name Clatwithy was originally derived from a family having lived in Clatworthy, a parish, in the union of Williton, hundred of Williton and Freemanners in Somerset.

 Early Origins of the Clatwithy family

 By 1243, the place name had evolved to Clatewurthy and the place name literally means "enclosure where burdock grows."
 Clatworthy Camp is an Iron Age hill fort 3 miles (4.8 km) North West of Wiveliscombe in Somerset.

 Important Dates for the Clatwithy family

 This web page shows only a small excerpt of our Clatwithy research.
 Another 51 words (4 lines of text) covering the years 1327, 1680, 1683, 1617, 1630, 1665, 1634, 1640, 1646 and 1626 are included under the topic Early Clatwithy History in all our PDF Extended History products and printed products wherever possible.

 Clatwithy Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Clatwithy include Clatworthy, Cloteworthy, Clotworthy, Clatworth and others.

 Early Notables of the Clatwithy family (pre 1700)

 Notables of this surname at this time include: John Cloteworthy, a prominent 14th century landholder in Somerset; Sir Hugh Clotworthy (died 1630), High Sheriff of Antrim; and his son, John Clotworthy, 1st Viscount Massereene (died 1665), an Anglo-Irish politician.
+They were descended from the Devonshire family of that name.
+Sir John

-He was elected to the Irish House of Commons for County Antrim...
-Another 58 words (4 lines of text) are included under the topic Early Clatwithy Notables in all our PDF Extended History products and printed products wherever possible.
+Another 79 words (6 lines of text) are included under the topic Early Clatwithy Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Clatwithy family to Ireland

 Some of the Clatwithy family moved to Ireland, but this topic is not covered in this excerpt.

 Another 43 words (3 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Clatwithy family

 A great wave of immigration to the New World was the result of the enormous political and religious disarray that struck England at that time.
 Families left for the New World in extremely large numbers.
 The long journey was the end of many immigrants and many more arrived sick and starving.
 Still, those who made it were rewarded with an opportunity far greater than they had known at home in England.
 These emigrant families went on to make significant contributions to these emerging colonies in which they settled.
 Some of the first North American settlers carried this name or one of its variants: Matthew Clatworthy, who sailed to Virginia in 1635 and Roger Clatworth sailed to Virginia in 1654.

 - ^ Williams, Dr Ann.
 And G.H.
 Martin, Eds., Domesday Book A Complete Translation.
 London: Penguin, 1992.
 Print.
 (ISBN 0-141-00523-8)